Keyfactor/keyfactor-go-client-sdk/v25/api/keyfactor/v1/docs/EnrollmentPatternsEnrollmentPatternRequest.md

 ### NewEnrollmentPatternsEnrollmentPatternRequest

-`func NewEnrollmentPatternsEnrollmentPatternRequest(name string, ) *EnrollmentPatternsEnrollmentPatternRequest`
+`func NewEnrollmentPatternsEnrollmentPatternRequest(name string, policies EnrollmentPatternsEnrollmentPatternPolicyRequest, ) *EnrollmentPatternsEnrollmentPatternRequest`

 NewEnrollmentPatternsEnrollmentPatternRequest instantiates a new EnrollmentPatternsEnrollmentPatternRequest object This constructor will assign default values to properties that have it defined,